HikariCalyx/UniversalPayloadFlasher/README.md

 This is a bit difficult to find, so I'll provide in the release section directly.

-## How to use, if you decided to use the source code only
+## How to use, if you decided to use the source script only
 1. Install Python 3 with Environment Variable added.

 2. Put the script with following files (If you decided to use payload_dumper.exe, then you needn't to put payload_dumper.py and update_metadata_pb2.py altogether):